-Due to frequent upgrades, PCLink is not distributed with newG4 ECUs.
+Due to frequent upgrades, PCLink is not distributed with new Link G4 ECUs.

-PCLink is available for free download at our web site:
+PCLink is available for free download at our website:

-www.LinkECU.com
+www.linkecu.com

 Should internet download not be practical, a copy of the latest version of PCLink on CD can be requested from your nearest Link Dealer.